Skip to content

 Texture Light, watery Slightly richer, lightly viscous

-Finish Fresh, non-greasy Supple, “plump”
+Finish Fresh, non-greasy Supple, plump

-Hydration Layerable without weighing down Intense, long-lasting
+Hydration Layerable without feeling heavy Intense, long-lasting

-Free shipping from €35 (NL) and €40 (BE/DE), free samples with every order, same-day shipping on orders placed before 16:00.
+Free shipping from €35 (NL) or €40 (BE/DE), free samples with every order, and same-day shipping for orders placed before 16:00.

 FAQ about Japanese lotion